Sydney Church Stabbing Called terrorist Act, Teen Detained - UrduPoint

 -

-Over 50 prospective Trump jurors say unable to be fair, excused7 hours ago
+Over 50 prospective Trump jurors say unable to be fair, excused4 hours ago